 Head of cabbage.
 Choose cabbage that seems firm and heavy for its size, with fresh, crisp-looking leaves that are tightly packed and aren’t wilting or blemished.

 Tips for storing cabbage

-Wrapped tightly in plastic, a head of cabbage will keep for about two weeks in the crisper.
+Wrapped tightly in plastic, a head of cabbage will keep for about two weeks in the crisper drawer of your refrigerator.